Unsecured Loans

 Frequently asked questions

-Unsecured debt isn’t backed by a form of collateral.
+Unsecured debt isn’t backed by collateral.
 For example, your typical credit card debt is unsecured — if you default, nothing is seized.
 Mortgage debt, on the other hand, is secured debt.
 If you default, you could lose your home.

 Personal loans can be secured or unsecured, but they’re typically unsecured.
 Secured personal loans require some kind of collateral, such as a car or savings account.